Visit the YouTube channels of our partners to access their extensive library of free videos:

 The Grand Army of the Republic Museum & Library, Philadelphia, PA

-Gettysburg Foundaation, Gettysburg, PA
+Gettysburg Foundation, Gettysburg, PA

 To reserve a virtual seat for this outstanding presentation, reply by e-mail to garmuslib1866@gmail.com.
 You will be sent a link with a password that will enable you to access the program within 24 hours of the start of the presentation.
-Deadline for signing-up is Noon, Saturday,

 Questions or comments: